freeipa/freeipa-pr-ci/doc/prscheduler.md

 Saturday: rawhide
 Sunday: ipa-4-7, pki

-The repo_owner is the github user `freeipa-pr-ci`.
+The repo_owner is the GitHub user `freeipa-pr-ci`.